wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <a target="_blank" href="https://www.youtube.com/watch?v=V4waklkBC38&list=RDCMUC8butISFwT-Wl7EV0hUK0BQ&start_radio=1&rv=V4waklkBC38&t=51m19s">VIDEO</a>:

 1. Terraform is open-sourced in GitHub.
-A list of <strong>releases</strong> is at:
+Metadata about <strong>each releases</strong> is at:

    <a target="_blank" href="https://github.com/hashicorp/terraform/releases">https://github.com/hashicorp/terraform/releases</a>

    PROTIP: Terraform is written in the [Go language](/golang/), so (unlike Java) there is no separate VM to download.

+1. To download an install file for your operating system, click the list of Terraform versions at:

+   <a target="_blank" href="https://releases.hashicorp.com/terraform/">https://releases.hashicorp.com/terraform/</a>

+   PROTIP: But instead of manually downloading, get the latest version automatically using an installer by following instructions below.

    <a name="tf_version"></a>